sunny73cr/setup-netfilter/README.md

 # setup-netfilter
-A collection of shell scripts that build a config file for use with NetFilter.
+A collection of dash shell scripts that build a config file for use with NetFilter.
 This should assist (or completely automate) the setup of NetFIlter in Linux-based clients and servers.

 TODO: